 - 1. A European Union Agency to prevent and combat child sexual abuse, the EU Centre on Child Sexual Abuse, is established. - 2.
-The EU Centre shall contribute to the achievement of the objective of this Regulation by supporting and facilitating the implementation of its provisions concerning the detection, reporting, removal or disabling of access to, and blocking of online child sexual abuse and gather and share information and expertise and facilitate cooperation between relevant public and private parties in connection to the prevention and combating of child sexual abuse, in particular online.
+The EU Centre shall contribute to the achievement of the objective of this Regulation by supporting and facilitating the implementation of its provisions concerning the risk mitigation, detection, reporting, removal or disabling of access to, and blocking of online child sexual abuse and by gathering and shareing information, knowledge and expertise; supporting activities and facilitateing cooperation between relevant public and private parties in connection to the prevention and combating of child sexual abuse, in particular online.